_____________________________________

 Coffee cup types (how many?
 Can we do this in one paragraph or do we need one per coffee cup type?
 Use counting technique of two or three)

-Decision criteria (HINT: Life cycle analysis, and define this; use an EPA source) HERE, this definition helps us move to the VALUE paragraphs
+Decision criteria (HINT: Life cycle analysis, and define this; use an EPA source) HERE, this definition helps us move to the VALUE paragraphs, making the paragraph a PIVOT!

 CAUSE/EFFECT continued (system) -->VALUE (Harm or benefit)